therooler/pennylane-qllh/README.md

 **Note:** Unfotunately, `tf.map_fn` cannot be run in parallel since the Penny Lane `TFQENode` casts the tensors to arrays in order work with all device backends.
 This means that `tf.map_fn` is simply a fancy wrapper of a for-loop.

-    def call(self, inputs: tf.Tensor, observable: tf.Tensor):
-        """
-        Given some obsersable, we calculate the output of the model.

-        Args:
-            inputs: N x d tf.Tensor of N samples and d features.
-            observable: tf.Tensor with Hermitian matrix containing an observable

-        Returns: N expectation values of the observable

-        """

-        raise NotImplementedError

 # Examples